VaradScript/Taj-Mahal/README.md

 Use a tool like Live Server to serve the files for local development: npx live-server

-Here’s a complete README.md file written as part of the code:

-markdown
-Copy code
 # Taj Mahal Historical Places Website

 This project is a simple yet elegant webpage showcasing the Taj Mahal, its history, and its architectural marvels.